dxdxdt/UnityAutoBuild/README.md

 output binary.
 * When building `LinuxUniversial` target(which is the target of the `base="LINUX"` attribute), `locationPathName` represents the prefix of the two output binaries.
-So, notice that `out` attbributes for the linux targets have no file extension.
+So, notice that `out` attribute for the linux targets have no file extension.